nunomourinho/forensicVmAutopsyUserManual/docs/user/plugin_requirements.rst

 - A minimum of 300 mb of free disk space is needed for the ForensicVM plugin installation.
 - Additional storage will be required for forensic images.
 The amount will depend on the size of the images you will be working with.
-- The use of Nvme or :term:`SSD` is not strictly necessary but recommend as it speeds up the aquisition processes.
+- The use of Nvme or SSD is not strictly necessary but recommend as it speeds up the aquisition processes.

 Networking
 --------------------